mvdan/pastecat/README.md

 variety of storage backends.

 Designed to remove pastes after a certain period of time.
-If using a persistent storage backend, pastes will be kept between restarts.
+If using a persistent storage backend, pastes will be kept between runs.

-This software is what runs the [paste.cat](http://paste.cat) public service.
+This software runs the [paste.cat](http://paste.cat) public service.

 ### Use